-We recognize that many traumatic brain injury (TBI) patients continue their recovery after discharge from an inpatient TBI rehabilitation program.
-Craig Hospital's TBI outpatient therapy program is individually designed and delivered for each patient based on his or her medical, functional and clinical needs.
+We recognize that many brain injury (BI) patients continue their recovery after discharge from an inpatient brain injury rehabilitation program.
+Craig Hospital's brain injury outpatient therapy program is individually designed and delivered for each patient based on his or her medical, functional and clinical needs.

 What to Expect

-Patients can expect the same model of interdisciplinary team care for TBI outpatient rehabilitation.
+Patients can expect the same model of interdisciplinary team care for BI outpatient rehabilitation.
 This interdisciplinary team strives to maximize physical, cognitive, behavioral and emotional functioning and to prevent/minimize chronic disability.

 The outpatient program includes: